Learn more about current City of Iowa City sustainability initiatives, information and resources.

 Learn more and participate in current City of Iowa City Sustainability initiatives:

-The Iowa City City Council established a community-wide greenhouse gas emissions target and is seeking to create its first Climate Action and Adaption Plan in order to develop strategies to achieve its emissions target.
+The Iowa City City Council established a community-wide greenhouse gas emissions target and created its first Climate Action and Adaption Plan in order to develop strategies to achieve its emissions target.
 Visit the Iowa City Climate Action and Adaptation Plan webpage and the Iowa City Climate Action Steering Committee webpage to learn more.

-Apply for the City of Iowa City FY18 Iowa City Community Partnerships for Climate Action Grant.
+Apply for the Iowa City Community Climate Action Grant.

 Learn more and apply at www.icgov.org/communityclimateactiongrant.

-The City of Iowa City is taking several steps to help support the monarch butterfly, who's population has declined by more than 90 percent in recent decades.
+The City of Iowa City is taking several steps to help support the monarch butterfly, whose population has declined by more than 90 percent in recent decades.
 Visit www.icgov.org/ICMonarchs to learn more.